Grief Support for Children, Teens, Young Adults and their Families

 Training Information:

-If you are interested in volunteering with Jessica’s House, please complete a three-day training/orientation session.
-If you do not hear from our staff within three business days, please call (209) 250-5395 to ensure we received your application and to schedule a tour.
-Training is offered on the following dates.
+If you do not hear from us within three business days, please call (209) 250-5395 to confirm we received your application and to schedule a tour.

 Day 1 Training Dates (6-8:30 pm)